wakatime/wakatime-blog/posts/27-visual-studio-code-extensions.md

 ### Creating Extensions

-Extensions are written in [TypeScript](https://en.wikipedia.org/wiki/TypeScript), basically JavaScript with classes.
+Extensions are written in [TypeScript](https://en.wikipedia.org/wiki/TypeScript), basically JavaScript with types.
 To create your own extension, use the Yeoman generator and generate an example plugin:

 1. Navigate to `~/.vscode/extensions` in a Terminal.